 Just as you can hold down the Shift key to select multiple files on your desktop, you can hold down the Shift key to select multiple frames on the Flash Timeline.
-If you have several layers and want to insert frames into all of them, hold down the Shift key and click on the point at which you want to add frames in all of your layers.
+If you have several layers and want to insert frames into all of them, hold down the Shift key and click and drag where you want to add frames.
 Then choose Insert > Timeline > Frame.